turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

-# Day 2: HTML and class
+# Day 2: HTML and CSS

 ## Chapter 3 and 4 Questions